Symplectic maps and hyperK\"ahler moment map geometry: HyperKähler moment map

-According to Section~\ref{sec:kahl}, the almost complex structures $I,J$ and $K$ induce three almost complex structures $\cI$, $\cJ$ and $\cK$ on the moduli space $\scrF$.
-Together with the metric $\cG$, they provide a hyperKähler structure, with three corresponding Kähler forms denoted $\Omega_I, \Omega_J$ and $\Omega_K$ on~$\scrF$.
-The action of $\TT$ on $\scrF$ preserves the hyperKähler structure and is Hamiltonian with respect to the three symplectic forms.
-According to Section~\ref{sec:ham} and Formula~\eqref{eq:density}, the corresponding moment maps are explicitly given by
+According Proposition~\ref{prop:strk}, the almost complex structures $I,J$ and $K$ on $M$ induce three almost complex structures $\cI$, $\cJ$ and $\cK$ on the moduli space $\scrF$.
+Together with the metric $\cG$, they provide a hyperKähler structure, with three corresponding Kähler forms on $\scrF$, denoted $\Omega_I, \Omega_J$ and $\Omega_K$.
+We also denote by $\scrR_I$, $\scrR_J$ and $\scrR_K$ the three involutions of $\scrF$ induced by the almost complex structures.

+By Proposition~\ref{prop:presk}, the action of $\TT$ on $\scrF$ preserves the hyperKähler structure.
+By Theorem~\ref{theo:ham} the action of $\TT$ is Hamiltonian with respect to the three symplectic forms and the moment maps are given by